Globe

 • The obligation to establish a written remote work agreement including the location where the job will be performed, the working hours, the communication methods between the employer and the employee, any additional compensation related to the telework, the equipment that will be provided, etc.

-• Employers are required to cover expenses related to remote work, including the costs of electricity and telecommunications services.
+• Employers must cover remote work expenses, including electricity and telecommunications services costs.

-• Employees are now allowed to request temporary remote working of up to 24 days per year.
+• Employees are now allowed to request temporary remote work of up to 24 days per year.
 Employers are not mandated to cover costs related to temporary remote working.

 • Employees should provide a statement confirming that their remote workstation meets health and safety requirements.

-• Employers should establish a data protection policy related to the performance of remote work and ensure that their employee have read it.
+• Employers should establish a data protection policy related to the performance of remote work and ensure that their employees have read it.

 Portugal